-Education has a continually updated curriculum and media library designed to assist students in preparation for teaching careers.
-A full-time Curriculum Resource Director instructs students in library research and the use of instructional and professional materials.
-The print collection includes children's and young adult literature, K-12 textbooks, course of study, and other professional resources.
-An extensive non-print media collection features kits, games, realia, interactive software, DVDs, sound recordings, e-books, instruments, and art prints.
-The computer lab houses Windows-based computers, an iMac, interactive software, scanner, and laser printers.
-Instructional equipment and technology such as SMART Boards, document camera, multimedia projection system, digital camera and camcorder. laminators, and Ellison letter machine are also available for teaching and learning.
+Education has a continually updated curriculum and media library designed to prepare students for teaching careers.
+A full-time librarian instructs students in research and the use of instructional resources.
+There are collaborative spaces for library research, media use, group work activities, and video production.
+Children's and young adult books, K-12 textbooks, and professional books make up the print collection.
+An extensive media collection features kits, games, charts, e-books, and video and sound recordings.
+Educational technology includes iMacs, PCs, iPads, digital cameras, interactive whiteboards and document cameras.

 Fine Arts Large studios in historic buildings provide opportunities for students to work in a wide variety of media.
 The Graphic Design Lab within the Communication Arts/Graphic Design Integrated Multimedia Center (CA/GD IMC) is the primary classroom and work space for those enrolled in graphic design classes and applicable ART or CMM courses.
 It contains the latest software applications, including those for Mac-based web design.
-Students enrolled in applicable CMM or ART courses have access to stationary and portable equipment within the CA/

-GD IMC when the equipment is not in use by scheduled classes.
-The equipment includes large-scale, high-resolution printers and photo-quality printers.
+Students enrolled in applicable CMM or ART courses have access to stationary and portable equipment within the CA//GD IMC when the equipment is not in use by scheduled classes.
+The equipment includes large-scale, highresolution printers and photo-quality printers.

 Foreign Languages To assist in the teaching of courses in French, Italian, Spanish, and other languages, a language lab is equipped with tape recordings, computers, and audio and video machines for use in teaching and training students in the correct pronunciation and rhythm of modern languages.
-A computer-based multi-media laboratory utilizing CD-ROM and laserdisc is also available.
+Acomputer-based multi-media laboratory utilizing CD-ROM and laserdisc is also available.
 Students can access tutorials in grammar, vocabulary, and punctuation to reinforce lessons learned in the classroom.

 Nursing has both electronic and "hands on" laboratory equipment.
 Student instruction in the use of the equipment is essential to the nursing program and utilized throughout the curriculum.
 Available equipment includes, among other things, simulation and practice mannequins.
 A document camera and a multimedia projection system are available for faculty/student teaching and learning.

 Physics has a state-of-the-art laboratory devoted principally to general physics.
 The laboratory is equipped with computers that are interfaced with "hands-on" equipment.